felys-lang/felys-lab/README.md

 ### Progress

 Currently reading the dragon book to get some academic knowledge in building programming language; definitely going to read some books related to JIT compiler and garbage collection.

+## License

+Distributed under the terms of the [MIT License](https://github.com/felys-lang/felys-future/blob/main/LICENSE).

+## Copyright

+- © All rights reserved by FelysNeko
+- Signet of Elysia © All rights reserved by miHoYo

+## Legal Statement

+Other properties and any right, title, and interest thereof and therein (intellectual property rights included) not derived from Honkai Impact 3rd belong to their respective owners.